-Management reviews show you whether your processes are still fit for purpose, so it’s essential that they are carried out.
-It is also crucial that they are run with an agenda and that minutes are taken, which can then be circulated.
-In your external audit, you will need to produce these minutes as part of your evidence.
+Management reviews show whether your processes are still fit for purpose, so it’s essential that they are carried out.
+It’s also crucial that they are run with an agenda and that minutes are taken, which can then be circulated.
+In your external audit, you’lll need to produce these minutes as part of your evidence.

 3. Lack of internal audits

-To keep your business processes shipshape you will need to keep a close eye on them.
+To keep your business processes shipshape you’ll need to keep a close eye on them.
 One way of doing this is to hold internal audits, which verify that processes and procedures are being effectively implemented in key areas of your business.

 5. Process for customer feedback

-Many Standards want businesses to be hands-on with their customer feedback as it can be a great indicator of areas for improvement.
+Many ISO Standards require businesses to be hands-on with their customer feedback as it can be a great indicator of areas where improvements can be made.
 By creating a process for customer feedback, you can check that their needs are being met, which will have the advantage of increasing the likelihood of repeat business.